ALS / Lou Gehrig's Disease

 - Stage 4 Use of Augmentative and Alternative Communication (AAC)

-- Stage 5 No functional or natural speech.
+- Stage 5 No functional or natural speech

 With communication training from a speech-language pathologist and other professionals, PALS and their families can maximize communication function in almost every situation.
 Training may initially include education to address identified communication needs and what to expect with decreases in verbal communication over time.
 Communication strategies can be used by the speaker and listener, and range from no-tech to high-tech solutions.